haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-knoxss-entension-using-Selenium-and-Python.md

 `python automate_knoxss.py -u "http://target" -c cookies.pkl -f /usr/bin/firefox -a knoxss`

 1. `-u` or `--url` - defines the target for the scan
-2. `-c` or `--cookies` - defines the pickle file with session Cookies for logged in user to KNOXSS service
+2. `-c` or `--cookies` - defines the session Cookies for logged in user to KNOXSS service
 3. `-f` or `--firefox` - defines the location of Firefox Developer edition binary
 4. `-a` or `--addon` - defines the location of KNOXSS extension directory, unzipped and modified